 Trolling Fishing from a vessel or floating device that is underway and under power.

 Trout Brown trout, cutthroat trout, golden trout, grayling, rainbow trout (except steelhead), and tiger trout, and from waters designated as Landlocked Salmon Rules Apply Chinook, coho, and Atlantic salmon are included.
-Note: bull trout, Dolly Varden, Eastern brook trout, and lake trout are regulated as char (see definition for char).
+Note: bull trout, Dolly Varden, Eastern brook trout, and lake trout are regulated as char (see definition for char above).

 Unclassified Marine Invertebrates Invertebrates not classified as shellfish such as snails, nudibranchs, shore crabs, graceful crabs, sand dollars, starfish, white and red sea cucumbers, limpets, chitons, etc.